ashk3l/clean-site-setup/README.md

 [http://fortawesome.github.io/Font-Awesome/]

-##A basic Grunt file has also been setup for you!
+##A basic Grunt file has also been setup for you.

 A powerful yet simplistic Grunt file setup includes a watch task for SCSS compiling, image optimization, browser-sync and more.